Honus Wagner

 After a brief stint as player-manager, Wagner retired in 1917 having set numerous MLB career records, extra-base hits (996), most runs scored (1,739), most games played (2,794), most hits (3,420), most total bases (4,870), and most at-bats (10,439), all of which would be broken by Ty Cobb in the following decade.
-He also retained many other NL career records for up to nearly half a century or more, including most triples (252, still a league record), most stolen bases in the modern era (703) (Note: Prior to 1898, a player was credited with a stolen base if he took an extra base on another player's base hit.
+He also retained many other NL career records for decades, including most triples (252, still a league record), most stolen bases in the modern era (703) (Note: Prior to 1898, a player was credited with a stolen base if he took an extra base on another player's base hit.
 Wagner's stolen bases total (under modern rules) is 703, 20 fewer than his overall career mark of 723.) until 1927, most runs scored until 1944, most doubles (640) until 1958, and most hits until 1962.
 Wagner still ranks in the top 10 for hits, doubles, triples, stolen bases, and WAR among all major league players; and among National League record holders, he maintains his ranking in the top 10 players for games played, at-bats, runs scored, runs batted in, and total bases.

 Wagner remained involved with baseball after retirement, serving as a coach for the Pirates.
 During his tenure, he helped tutor future Hall of Famers Arky Vaughan and Ralph Kiner.
 He was widely praised by contemporary players and journalists alike for his playing ability.

 Wagner is also the subject of the T206 Honus Wagner baseball card, one of the rarest baseball cards in existence.
-Its production ran from 1909 to 1911, leaving only about 50 known copies in circulation.
-In 2021, a T206 Honus Wagner sold for $6.6 million, making it the second-most expensive sports card in history.
+One specimen sold for $7.25 million, putting it on the list of most expensive sports cards.